lifting-bits/sleigh/README.md

 Lastly, the installed compiled sleigh files can be located through the CMake variable `SLEIGH_INSTALL_SPECDIR`, which is an absolute path to the root directory for where the compiled sleigh files are located---you should manually inspect this to know what to expect.

-Referencing the [CMake config file](cmake/install-config.cmake.in) is also suggested for learning more.
+Referencing the [CMake config file](cmake/install-config.cmake.in) is also suggested for learning more about the exposed CMake variables and modules.

 ## License